Your Thyroid May Be The Cause of Your Sleeping Problems

 Hypothyroidism, or an under-active thyroid, may make you feel very tired, have a lack of energy, have excessive daytime sleepiness, effect weight gain, cause dry skin, constipation and even hair loss.
 But recent studies are now demonstrating that hypothyroidism can affect, not just your energy level during the day, but your sleeping pattern at night.

 Insomnia is a sleep disturbance that affects falling asleep, staying asleep or both.
 When you have hypothyroidism, “your adrenal glands start to work harder to produce an excessive amount of adrenaline in order to compensate for its low function.
 Though hardly noticeable during the day, by the evening, this increase can lead to you not being able to fall or stay asleep.”
 This sleep disturbance can be caused by a number of factors, including a cortisol imbalance and stress.
+It’s imperative that you try and better your sleep before your lack of sleep starts affecting other aspects of your physical and mental health.

 Low levels can affect your overall health, including your stress and anxiety levels.
 Because these hormones are directly linked to neurotransmitters and their regulation, when an issue like hypothyroidism arises, your neurotransmitters “tend to go haywire, causing not only anxiety, but also frequent panic attacks.
 This is made worse by the physical symptoms that are often associated with hypothyroidism, often causing people to worry that something is wrong with their health.”
+Again, it’s so important that you try to manage the symptoms of anxiety before it begins to affect your health in other ways.
+There are many different treatments for anxiety.
+More often than not they will include different forms of therapy that will help people find ways to cope.
+If you are suffering from anxiety and are unsure which method you should choose, then always speak to a medical professional who will be able to advise you on the different treatments.

 The University of Maryland Medical Center makes some suggestions that may help to reduce symptoms of a thyroid problem: